tkawachi/exhash/README.md

 [![Build Status](https://travis-ci.org/tkawachi/exhash.svg?branch=master)](https://travis-ci.org/tkawachi/exhash)

-A hash of an exception.
+A hash of a stacktrace.
+It can be used to track an exception.

 When a certain exception with a huge stacktrace occurs, it's cumbersome to search logs for the same exceptions.
 This program logs a hash of an exception's stacktrace.